Tap into vetted, innovative, productive talent

 - Butler Tech’s Fifth Day Experience – The Fifth Day Experience is an opportunity to transform high school students’ learning experiences and take education to the next level through personalized learning, growth through innovation, and the modernization of public education.
 The Fifth Day Experience provides an innovative reconfiguration of the traditional school calendar to include four-day weeks, Monday – Thursday, while receiving the same number of schools days/hours.
 Students are empowered to personalize their own Fifth Day Experience (Fridays) to increase their learning experiences and expand their personal growth through opportunities such as working/volunteering, co-op/internships, job shadowing, etc. The Fifth Day Experience provides increased public/private partnership opportunities as well as career tech exposure and impression.
 Learn more here.

-GE Aviation Jet Engine Teardown Program – Cincinnati State Technical & Community College
+GE Aerospace Jet Engine Teardown Program – Cincinnati State Technical & Community College

-- Program goal: To train GE Aviation engineers on engine teardown, inspection, and assembly.
+- Program goal: To train GE Aerospace engineers on engine teardown, inspection, and assembly.

-- Solution: Cincinnati State recruited and trained qualified instructors, developed course material, and executed training that familiarizes GE Aviation engineers with the CF-34 engine teardown.
-GE Aviation supplied four engines, committed to six pilot classes, and offered an on-site shop area with the appropriate tooling.
+- Solution: Cincinnati State recruited and trained qualified instructors, developed course material, and executed training that familiarizes GE Aerospace engineers with the CF-34 engine teardown.
+GE Aerospace supplied four engines, committed to six pilot classes, and offered an on-site shop area with the appropriate tooling.

-- Result: Thousands of GE Aviation engineers participated in the program, and Cincinnati State continues to refine the training to fit the company’s changing needs.
+- Result: Thousands of GE Aerospace engineers participated in the program, and Cincinnati State continues to refine the training to fit the company’s changing needs.

 GE Additive Training Program – Cincinnati State Technical & Community College